The moon in your natal chart shows your emotional nature. If your moon squares your partner’s moon, your feelings about things can clash.

-In my experience, moon square moon may not show itself that dramatically until and unless the couple decides to live together.
-At that point, they may find their concepts of what constitutes “homey and comfortable”, clash.
+Moon square moon may not show itself that dramatically until and unless the couple decides to live together.
+At that point, they may find their concepts of what constitutes “homey and comfortable” are at odds.

-Now that’s not to say this can’t be overcome.
+Not to say this can’t be overcome.
 It can be overcome.
+There are plenty of happy couples with their moons squared.

-Sixty years ago, people got married and they stayed that way.
-This was desired and necessary for most people, if they wanted to have children, a home and some security in life.
-I also think their expectations were more realistic.
+The moon is associated with security.
+Some people get married to stay that way!
+They want to have children, a home and some security in life.
+If this is the goal, expectations tend to be more realistic.
 You’re a person.
 The other person is a person.
 Neither are perfect.
 You choose to work together.

 Today, people want their partner to deliver, bliss and hot sex and total agreement or else!
 Or else they’re out the door!
 They rarely realize the challenge they pose to their partner.